 In October 2006, the Company entered into a two-year credit facility with a bank.
-At September 30, 2007, the facility provided for combined line of credit and bank term note borrowings of up to \$8.0 million.
+At December 31, 2007, the facility provided for line of credit borrowings of up to \$10.0 million.
 Under the credit facility, the Company may borrow against its eligible accounts receivable and eligible inventory, as defined in the credit agreement.
-Line of credit interest on borrowed amounts is payable monthly at the current stated prime rate plus 1.25% (9.00% at September 30, 2007).
+Interest on borrowed amounts under the line of credit is payable monthly at the current stated prime rate plus 1.00% (8.25% at December 31, 2007).
 Additionally, the Company is obligated to pay an unused line fee of 0.25% per annum applied to the amount by which the maximum credit amount exceeds the average daily principal balance during the preceding month.
 The credit facility requires \$2,000 in monthly collateral management fees and includes an early termination fee equal to 2% of the total facility during the first year of the agreement and 1% of the total facility in the second year of the agreement.
 The credit facility is secured by substantially all of the assets of the Company.